[This is Step 3 in Part 1 of Job-Hunt's Online Job Search Tutorial.]

 This relentless level of searching, online and in Applicant Tracking Systems, means that we must all practice personal SEO so we are found when a recruiter is searching for someone with our skills, qualifications, and accomplishments.
 Without practicing personal SEO, we are less visible than we need to be today.
 Read The Top 25 Keywords for Your Job Search and Developing the Best Keywords for Your Job Search for more information.

 Without the right keywords (for you) in the right places (your LinkedIn Profile and resumes/job applications), you will be wasting your time when you apply for jobs.
 Read Job-Hunt's Guide to Personal SEO for Job Search and Careers for details on how to make your LinkedIn Profile more visible and how to make your resume more visible in applicant tracking systems.
-See How to Indentify Exactly the Right Keywords for Your LinkedIn Profile and Optimize Your Resume to Be Found by Recruiters for details.
+See Choosing the Best Keywords for Your LinkedIn Profile and Optimize Your Resume to Be Found by Recruiters for details.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.